-I am experiencing anxiety, what can I do?
+I am anxious or concerned, what should I do?

-The coronavirus outbreak can be very stressful, especially now it has been going on for such a long time and we don't know when it will be over.
-Our day to day lives have changed and activities that give us purpose may be gone.
+The coronavirus outbreak can be very stressful.
+Our day-to-day lives have changed and activities that give us purpose may be gone.
 We all respond differently to these changes.
-Some people may feel anxious or struggle with the uncertainties.
+Some people may feel anxious or struggle with uncertainties.
 This can be extra overwhelming if you are already facing uncertainly when you or your loved one faces the daily threat of cancer.
 This is a normal response to an abnormal situation.
 You may face mental, emotional, or existential responses such as loss of control, estrangement, or loneliness, due to the loss of your routine.
 Some people experience generalized anxiety, comparable to the feelings surrounding the diagnosis, or ongoing tension and alertness and the inability to relax.
 Other people may feel anger (because treatment has been delayed or adapted) or worried (of getting infected, or loved ones catching the virus)

-Our flyer contains several practical tips on how to deal with anxiety and fear:
+Our flyer (in Dutch) contains several practical tips on how to deal with anxiety and fear.

 Are you a patient, or a loved one, and are you struggling with your anxiety?
 Please contact our Survivorship Center at email@example.com.
 Our consultants will listen to you and can help you find a way to deal with your current situation.
 We may refer you for additional psychosocial care.